Flock

 Growing year upon year, PAW has been made possible with generous support from sponsors, Plymouth City Council, partner art organisations in the city and project grant funding from Arts Council England.

-Coordination: Lucy Stella Rollins, Phil Rushworth
+Coordination: Lucy Elmes, Phil Rushworth

 Community Engagement Production: Rachel Dobbs, Beth Emily Richards, Leah Harris